Upgrade Cash Rewards Card Review

 FYI: Rewards cash applied to your balance does not reduce your regular monthly required payment.
 In case you were wondering.

-🚨Important FYI: Transfers from your Upgrade card into your bank account, that is, availing yourself of the personal loan feature, do not earn cash back.
+🚨Important FYI: Upgrade Card personal loans are not eligible for cash back rewards.
 Only purchases are eligible for the 1.5% cashback rewards rate.

 You could be facing a cringey APR — nearly 30% — if Upgrade deems you a higher credit risk.
 You’ll find out what you’re in for when submitting an application for preapproval.
 That said …